rakvat/transform-social.org/content/en/texts/economics_faq.md

 ### [How much do we have to work in anarchist economies?](#amount_work)

 We will probably have to work less than today because many jobs like those in the financial sector, insurance, or advertising won't be needed anymore.
 Others could be simplified because information about production processes could be open so research does not have to be duplicated.
+As now unpaid [care work](#care_work) will be thought of, this section of work will be added as necessary work.
 The amount of necessary work depends both on the needs and decisions of the community you live in and on the extent of environmental damage that will need effort for restoration.

 <a class="anchor" name="who_owns_means_of_production"></a>
 ### [Who owns the means of production?](#who_owns_means_of_production)